mbodm/DotNet8-AOT-StartupPerformanceComparison/README.md

 - native executable maybe "might" load a trimmed down framwork into memory when started (like i.e. pre-compiled Python does)
 - the love of god (subjective)

+Therefore i quickly tested this, since i was curious too.

 ### How?

 By using the most simple shit: A batch script.